fuzzylogicxx/fuzzylogic/posts/different-approaches-to-writing-javascript-in-a-resilient-way.md

 </figure>

+Is this suitable at scale?

+(NB he does use some polyfills too https://adactio.com/journal/17605)

-He also only uses modern _syntax_ within contexts where he knows they will be supported.
+He also only uses modern _syntax_ (as opposed to APIs and _methods_) within contexts where he knows they will be supported (no doubt leaning on caniuse.com).
 For example in a service worker he knows he can also use x, y and z.

-Is this suitable at scale?

 ### FD Tools